 import 'package:flutter/material.dart';

-/// A customizable, styled button widget.
+/// A highly customizable, theme-aware button widget that provides a

 ///